ingerjm0/hifi-docs-review/03.create/04.entities/04.entity-physics/docs.md

 Angular velocity is the speed at which an object is rotating in a certain direction.
 It is measured in radians/second.
 You can change an entity's angular velocity:

-1. Scroll down to the Angular Velocity property under Physics in the Properties tab.The default value is `0.0000`.
+1. Scroll down to the 'Angular Velocity' property under 'Physics' in the 'Properties' tab.
+The default value is `0.0000`.
 2. Change the X value to see your cube entity start rotating around an axis.
 3. If you want your cube entity to change its angular velocity direction, change the Y and Z values .